robert/robert.github.com/_posts/2020-06-14-pfab16-how-to-make-your-code-faster.md

 <img src="/images/ascii-speed-pineapple.png" />
 </p>

 Justin wants to speed up the part of his program responsible for choosing the colors that are printed to the terminal.
-This task is complicated by the restrictions imposed on an artist who uses a terminal as their canvas.
 In an image file, the color of a pixel is stored as 3 numbers that describe the amount of Red, Green, and Blue in the pixel respectively.
 Each of these numbers is an integer between 0 and 255; for example, the shade of blue in the Facebook logo is represented as `(59,89,152)`.
 This trio of numbers is called a color's *RGB value*.
 This means that each pixel in an image file can be any of `256 * 256 * 256 =~ 16MM` possible colors.

-However, characters can only be printed to a terminal using a limited subset of these colors.
+However, using a terminal as a canvas imposes restrictions on an artist.
+Characters can only be printed to a terminal using a limited subset of these 16MM possible colors.
 The [ANSI extended standard][ansi-colors] defines 255 colors that compliant terminals should be capable of displaying.
 This means that in order to display an image in a terminal, we need to round the color of each pixel in our file to the closest ANSI color.
 Justin's sensible, straightforward method of doing this is to, for each pixel:

 * Calculate the distances between the pixel color and each ANSI color using [3-D Pythagoras's Theorem][pythag]
 * Return the ANSI color closest to the pixel color